alexnowakvila/DataChallenge-KernelMethods/README.md

 On the other hand, you are welcome to use general purpose libraries, such as library for linear algebra (e.g., svd, eigenvalue decompositions), optimization libraries (e.g., for solving linear or quadratic programs)

+## Run the code
+Make sure to change the paths corresponding to read/write correctly the kernels.
+### Requirements
+- Python 3.6.2
+- Numpy
+- matplotlib
+- cvxopt

+### Build Kernels from sequences
+Feel free to play with the parameters inside these files.
+#### Our implementation
+- To create the kernel matrix for the mismatch kernel using a depth graph search run `python Code/Alex/utils.py`
+- To create the kernel matrix for the substring kernel by computing the features (relatively efficient) run `python Code/Adrien/kernel_substring.py`
+#### External (non-ML) libraries
+- To create the kernel matrix for the mismatch kernel using the approximative montecarlo based method run `python Code/Alex/mismatch/pyparse.py`
+- To create the kernel matrix for the shape kernel (using the R code) run `python Code/Alex/tofasta.py`
+### Run experiments
+`python Code/Alex/main.py`

 ## References
 - [Efficient Approximation Algorithms for String Kernel Based Sequence Classification](https://papers.nips.cc/paper/7269-efficient-approximation-algorithms-for-strings-kernel-based-sequence-classification.pdf)
 - [Shape Kernel for TFs](https://academic.oup.com/bioinformatics/article/33/19/3003/3852080)